vlunaklick/calculator_top/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> In this project i recreated a calculator where you can do operations like add, substract, divide and multiply.
+> In this project I recreated a calculator where you can do operations like add, substract, divide and multiply.
 Also, you can use it with the num pad.

 ### ✨ [Live View](https://vlunaklick.github.io/calculator_top/)